 We love the influx of engagements that fall between November and Valentine’s Day, and with spring quickly approaching we’re entering prime time for all the fun events that come after.
 With each of these milestones, it can be tricky to keep your wardrobe both stylish & appropriate.
-Whether you’re popping the question, tying the knot, or somewhere in between, we’re diving into outfit ideas and dress code etiquette.
+Whether you’re popping the question, tying the knot, or somewhere in between, with the help of Bonobos we’re diving into outfit ideas + dress code etiquette.

 Chances are you’ve been planning this day for a while, and you’re going to want to make it a day to remember.
 If you’re popping the question, you’re likely going to be a tad nervous, so make sure you’re comfortable in what you’re wearing!
 If you have a photographer taking pictures during the proposal, ask them for advice on your outfit beforehand.
 The last thing you want is a wrinkled shirt to be the focus in the photos.
 Guys often opt for a simple dress shirt with a pair of form-fitting jeans.
 For the ladies, we love anything from floral sundresses to a more casual jean + sweater look.